Palm Springs' Best Hotels

 Riviera Resort & Spa

-Preserved was the main spoke-wheel design of 2-story buildings encircling a huge central pool, which now has a hip, 21st-century bar/lounge, poolside DJs and private cabanas.
+Preserved was the main spoke-wheel design of two-story buildings encircling a huge central pool, which now has a hip, 21st-century bar/lounge, poolside DJs and private cabanas.
 An 11,000-square-foot Asian spa with 22 treatment rooms and the award-winning Circa 59 indoor/outdoor restaurant also helped revitalize the resort.
 The Riviera’s elegant oval ballroom annually hosts happenings such as the TED talks’ only simulcast conference and the world’s largest lesbian party weekend, called The Dinah.

 Del Marcos Hotel

-Guest suites named after Palm Springs regulars such as Bing Crosby and Errol Flynn are configured in a 2-story U-shape around a central saltwater swimming pool.
+Guest suites named after Palm Springs regulars such as Bing Crosby and Errol Flynn are configured in a two-story U-shape around a central saltwater swimming pool.
 Private patios, landscaped seating spaces and balcony-shaded outdoor lounges encourage socializing.
 Busy downtown is only a couple of blocks down the street but feels miles (and decades) away.

 Colony Palms Hotel